You can configure the time settings on a host manually, or you can synchronize the time and date of the host by using an NTP server.

 In the NTP Servers text box, type the IP addresses or host names of the NTP servers that you want to use.

 From the NTP Service Startup Policy drop-down menu, select an option for starting and stopping the NTP service on the host.

 Start and stop with port usage - Starts or stops the NTP service when the NTP client port is enabled or disabled for access in the security profile of the host.

 Start and stop with host - Starts and stops the NTP service when the host powers on or shuts down.

 Start and stop manually - Enables manual starting and stopping of the NTP service.

-You can use the Start, Stop, or Restart buttons to control the status of the NTP service on the host manually at any time no matter of the selected startup policy for the NTP service.
+You can use the Start, Stop, or Restart buttons to control the status of the NTP service on the host manually at any time.
+This manual process bypasses the selected startup policy for the NTP service.
 For the Start and stop manually policy, you always use the buttons to control the status of the NTP service.